jidongxiao/CSCI1200-DataStructures/hws/youtube_comments/README.md

 # Homework 8 — Managing Youtube Comments

-In this assignment you will develop a program to manage youtube comments, let's call this program New York Comments.
+In this assignment you will develop a program to manage YouTube comments, let's call this program New York Comments.
 Please read the entire handout before starting to code the assignment.

 ## Learning Objectives